LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 { "stop_reason": "end_turn" }

-// Forced stop due to token limit (if the sentence is cut off mid-way, this is the cause)
+// Forced stop due to token limit (this is the case when the sentence is cut off mid-way)

 { "stop_reason": "max_tokens" }